DTFsquad/100-days-of-code/log.md

 ### Day 10: November 5, 2018

-**Today's Progress**: Finished the Applied Accessibility challanges and the Responsive Web Design Principles.
+**Today's Progress**: 32 challanges done today.
+Finished the Applied Accessibility challanges and the Responsive Web Design Principles.
 Started CSS Flexbox

-**Thoughts** ------------------------------
+**Thoughts** I did managed to understand lot of HTML and CSS challanges and their application fields.
+I do want to implement almost everything to my personal web site once I will start the creation of it.

 **Link(s) to work**
 1. [Figure element](https://learn.freecodecamp.org/responsive-web-design/applied-accessibility/improve-chart-accessibility-with-the-figure-element/)